solecize/sofia/documentation/design-sofia.md

 - Use {naming.kebab_case} for all filenames.
 - Derive the base name from the provided title/topic; remove punctuation and symbols.
 - Convert to lowercase; replace whitespace with single hyphens; collapse repeated hyphens; trim edges.
-- Preserve the `.md` extension unless otherwise specified by the calling context.
+- Preserve the `.{naming.default_extension}` extension unless otherwise specified by the calling context.
 - If a collision would occur, append a numeric suffix beginning at `-2`.
 - Output only the filename string.
 ```